retaildevcrews/helium-csharp/README.md

 ## CI-CD

+> Make sure to fork the repo before experimenting with CI-CD

 This repo uses [GitHub Actions](/.github/workflows/dockerCI.yml) for Continuous Integration.
-Detailed setup instructions are here: [ACR](https://github.com/retaildevcrews/helium/blob/master/docs/CI-CD/ACR.md) [DockerHub](https://github.com/retaildevcrews/helium/blob/master/docs/CI-CD/DockerHub.md)

 - CI supports pushing to Azure Container Registry or DockerHub
 - The action is setup to execute on a PR or commit to ```master```